 The largest military history museum in Russia, the Victory Museum is home to the largest collection of World War II military equipment in Europe.
-Throughout the Museum of the Great Patriotic War, as the Second World War is known in Russia, visitors will find letters, weapons, uniforms, photographs, newspapers and various documents recreating a faithful, while tragic, account of Russia's involvement in the conflict.
+Throughout the Museum of the Great Patriotic War, as the Second World War is known in Russia, visitors will find letters, weapons, uniforms, photographs, newspapers, and various documents recreating a faithful, albeit tragic, account of Russia's involvement in the conflict.

 Visiting the upper floors of the Victory Museum, you'll see different exhibitions dedicated to the most important battles of the war, with detailed accounts of the events offering a complete journey through time.

 Moscow's Museum of the Great Patriotic War documents some of the most important chapters in recent Russian history, so it may well be high on the list for history buffs visiting the Russian capital.
 If you don't have much time in the city, we recommend prioritizing Moscow's must-see places instead.